 Finding a flat you love (or at least like, hopefully a lot) will make a huge impact on your overall Spain experience.

-When I first moved to Madrid, I absolutely thought my Spanish was on point… until I started looking for apartments and had my potential compañeros de piso rambling on a mile a minute about fianzas, ascensores and gastos aparte. ¿Say what?
-For starters, you’re not looking for an apartamento.
-You’re looking for a piso.
-Well,…
+No One Says Apartamento: A Piso Glossary for Spain When I first moved to Madrid, I absolutely thought my Spanish was on point… until I started looking for apartments and had my potential compañeros de piso rambling on a mile a minute about fianzas, ascensores and gastos aparte. ¿Say what?
+For starters, you’re not looking…

-Finding your little piece of paradise in Las Palmas might just be the most important decision you’ll make when you arrive.
-There are the obvious factors like price and commute convenience, but for me it’s equally as important to find the barrio of your dreams.
-The right vibe, the right neighbors, the right corner bar…
+Las Palmas Neighborhoods: Finding the Barrio That’s Right for You Finding your little piece of paradise in Las Palmas might just be the most important decision you’ll make when you arrive.
+There are the obvious factors like price and commute convenience, but for me it’s equally as important to find the barrio of your dreams….